polterguy/system42/components/common-widgets/datagrid/README.md

 ## Alternative types of in-place editors

-If you wish, you can also override the default type of textbox, used for editing an item, by return a *[_type]* child from your *[.on-get-items]* callback.
+If you wish, you can also override the default type of textbox, used for editing an item, by return a *[type]* child from your *[.on-get-items]* callback.
 Below we are for instance using a number type of textbox, for editing the 5th column in our datagrid.

-Notice, this requires that the data for your 5th column actually is a number, and not some plain text.
+Notice, this requires that the data for your 7th column actually is a number, and not some plain text.

 ```
 create-widget:datagrid-wrapper-6